What is tramping?

 What about long hikes?

 The longest hike I have done and the largest single track in New Zealand is the Stewart Island North West Circuit.
 You could however combine different tracks.
-Have a look at Te Araroa - The Long Pathway.
+Have a look at Te Araroa - The Long Pathway which combines multiple tracks and is 3000km long.

 What gear do I need?